 Which One Should You Choose?

-If you prioritize speed, control, and easy maneuverability, a racket with more holes is a great choice.
-If you need powerful shots and extra stability, a racket with fewer holes will suit your playstyle better.
+A racket with more holes is a great choice if you prioritize speed, control, and easy maneuverability.
+If you need powerful shots and extra stability, a racket with fewer holes will suit your play style better.

 Conclusion & Best Rackets with Optimal Hole Distribution